HansFeddersen/School_District_Analysis/README.md

 **Summary of each school (and how is affected with the change of grades)**

-First, the summary o schools before the change of grades:
+First, the summary of schools before the change of grades:

 ![This is an image](https://github.com/HansFeddersen/School_District_Analysis/blob/main/Resources/More/School_summary_before.png)